 Ghada Zribi is a proud African and Tunisian mentor and project manager.
-She is a Global Shaper, certified meditation instructor, Human-Rights activist, women advocate, and award-winning blogger at 'From Tunisia, with Peace' and 'Peaceholics'.
+She is a Global Shaper, certified meditation instructor, Human-Rights activist, women advocate, and award-winning blogger at 'From Tunisia, with Peace'.

 Passionate about photography and storytelling, she received the Golden award by the British ambassador and Kalakar competition for her innovation using arts to shape her identity as a global citizen.

-Ghada is the Founder and Continent coordinator of iBuild Africa; a youth-led equal-gendered movement that strives to unite African young potentials to take action on the continent’s challenges.
+Ghada is the Founder and Continent coordinator of iBuild Africa; a youth-led equal-gendered support system that strives to unite African young potentials to take action on the continent’s challenges.

 Ghada is using the power of digital influence and education to build a network of young African leaders who are making informed decisions to challenge the stereotypes, break the cycle of violence, and contribute to the development of their communities.

 Ghada is a graduate in Humanities at the University of Carthage where she specialized in contemporary civilizations, translation, Teaching English as a Foreign Language, Italian, and literature.
 She is now an MA candidate in Communication and Media.